awsdocs/amazon-connect-user-guide/doc_source/contact-attributes.md

    If you do not select a queue, metrics are retrieved for the current working queue\.

+1. Copy the metric attributes to user\-defined attributes by adding a **Set contact attributes** block to the contact flow\.
+Connect the **Success** branch of the **Get metrics** block to it\.

+1. Edit the **Set contact attributes** block, and select **Save text as attribute**\.
+For the **Destination key**, type a name for to use for the attribute, such as queueCount for the number of contacts currently in the queue\.
+For **Value**, type the reference to the metric attribute in the metric namespace, such as $\.Metrics\.Queue\.Count\.

+   This creates a user\-defined attribute named queueCount that stores the value for the queue count metric\.

 1. Add a **Check contact attributes** block and connect the **Success** branch of the **Get metrics** block to it\.

+1. To create a branching condition based on the value of the metric, now a user\-defined attribute, add a **Check contact attributes** block to the contact flow\.
+Connect the Success branch of the Set contact attributes block to the Check contact attributes block\.

-1. In the **Check contact attributes** block, specify the metric attribute to use, and then add conditions to check the value against like any other attribute\.
+1. Edit the **Check contact attributes** block\.
+Under **Attribute to check**, choose **User Defined**\.
+In the second field, type the reference to the metric attribute to copy, such as $\.Metrics\.Queue\.Size\.

+1. For the **Conditions to check**, choose the conditions to compare the attribute value to, and then type a value in the **Value** field\.

-1. Add additional blocks to the contact flow and route the contact based on the result of the conditions checked\.
+1. Add additional blocks to the contact flow, connecting the branch of the Check contact attributes block to route the call to the next block in the flow\.

+Be sure to save and publish the contact flow to make it available in your contact center\.

 ## Contact Attributes Available in Amazon Connect<a name="connect-attrib-list"></a>